 We encourage feedback to CCG and other organisations as appropriate.

 4) Collaboration.
 Take a leading role in supporting local collaborative learning, so that improvements are made across all of the local services that patients use.

-Continue to participate in peer group meetings and seminars (federation meetings, Mendip Group, CCG meetings, Practice Manager meetings, LMC events, study groups and training etc).
+Continue to participate in peer group meetings and seminars (PCN meetings, Mendip Group, CCG meetings, Practice Manager meetings, LMC events, study groups and training etc).